Ultra Unification: Logic to Ultra Unification

-$\bullet$ \Refe{GarciaEtxebarriaMontero2018ajm1808.00009} used the existence of $\Z_{16}$ global anomaly and its anomaly matching to verify the conventional lore: the 16 Weyl fermions per generation scenario, by introducing a right-handed neutrino per generation.
+$\bullet$ \Refe{GarciaEtxebarriaMontero2018ajm1808.00009} used the existence of $\Z_{16}$ global anomaly and its anomaly {cancellation} to verify the conventional lore: the 16 Weyl fermions per generation scenario, by introducing a right-handed neutrino per generation.